Site Details:

 Western Rampart of the defended enclosure.

 The excavations revealed that the original fine building had been destroyed by fire, it's occupants - a family with children were killed and left to burn, the skeletons of adults, children and infants were found scattered within the foundations of this original villa.
-It is possible that two human skulls found in the building within the enclosure to the south could also belong to this period - possible escapees, perhaps.
+Two human skulls may have found in the building within the enclosure to the south could also belong to this period - possible escapees, perhaps.

-Following this bloody episode Castle Dykes was rebuilt several times in the Roman Period, but never again with the same degree of quality, the site seemingly moved from military to private occupation.
-In the main area, a total of seven baths were located, these were used over at least four stages of occupation where the villa benefited from significant remodeling.
-At any one time no more than three baths were in use.
+Following this bloody episode, Castle Dykes was rebuilt several times in the Roman Period, but never again with the same degree of quality, the site seemingly moved from military to private occupation.
+In the main area, a total of seven baths were located, these were used over at least four stages of occupation where the villa benefited from significant remodelling.
+At any one time, no more than three baths were in use.

 "That the buildings must have been of considerable importance is evident from what has been stated, but the presence of stone column, resembling those which have been used at Aldborough, and other places, to adorn the facades of temples and the porticos of public buildings strengthens the opinion the Castle Dykes was a station of no mean importance."
 W. Lukis 1875.

-Unfortunately at the time of the excavation little was known about the stratification of finds, and the report tend to lump together all item found, however the author was able suggest that the original buildings were of the finest quality and were probably in existence in A.D.
+Unfortunately, at the time of the excavation little was known about the stratification of finds, and the report tend to lump together all item found, however the author was able to suggest that the original buildings were of the finest quality and were probably existing in A.D.
 120, these original buildings were destroyed by fire as part of a murderous assault on the household.
-Later during the Roman period dwellings were built over these, by overlaying the original foundations with 30cm of soil and laying new foundations on top.
-These later dwellings underwent several modifications until finally falling out of use.
+Later, during the Roman period, dwellings were built over these, by overlaying the original foundations with 30cm of soil and laying new foundations on top.
+These later dwellings underwent several modifications until finally falling obsolete.
 Only Roman artifacts were found, indicating a broad duration of occupation from c.
-120 - 350 A.D.
+120–350 A.D.

 Notable finds include coins (Volusianus, Constantius, Gallus and Postumus), Samian ware pottery, a bronze armlet (on one of the bodies), window glass and Oyster shells.
 Also notable were the array of human and animal footprints on the tiles.
 Evidence from the abundant plaster showed some rooms had been completely replastered three times.